KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 * Integrate new methods of ministry.
 This also creates new publicity angles

 ### "Business" Opportunities

-### Missed Opportunities
-Opportunities could be overlooked due to:

-* Lack of knowledge/foresight
-* Pre-existing assumptions

 "I skate to where the puck is going to be, not where it has been." - Wayne Gretzky